pss959/EasyMaker3D/InternalDoc/include/Structure.md

     create the OFF files for 3D icons.

   - **resources**: Contains all run-time resource files used by the application.
 See the [Resources] page for more details.
+Most of these files are included in the release file.

   - **src**: Contains the source code for the application.
 The code is divided into [Modules], each of which has a subdirectory.
 There is also a `Tests`